Thai Calendar: Why Thailand Uses 2569 B.E. in 2026

 Water pouring over a Buddha statue during Songkran, a key tradition of the Thai New Year celebration.

-The Thai calendar dictates many of the country’s most important holidays:
+The Thai calendar dictates many of the country’s most important holidays and major events:

 • Songkran (April 13–15): The traditional Thai New Year celebration.